-There are lots of ways to accomplish the same result: You can import spreadsheets, use external sync with Salesforce or Jira Cloud or simply copy and paste data.
-But one of the most popular—and easiest—ways to add new data is through forms.
+Now that you’ve built your base, you want to ensure it stays accurate and up-to-date.
+There are many ways to accomplish this: You can import spreadsheets, create external sync integrations with platforms like Salesforce or Jira Cloud, or simply copy and paste data.
+But one of the easiest, and most popular, ways to add new data is through forms.

 Here are a few tips for getting the most out of forms: